ZichengMa/CrimeMapUIUC/doc/DatabaseDesign.md

 <img src="imgs\QUERY2_without_index.jpg" style="zoom:80%;" />

-Next, we add index on MinDanger on table SafetyLevel.
+Next, we add index on MinDanger on table SafetyLevel, because MinDanger appears in join and filter.
 We can find all the analytic data is nearly the same as the experiment without index.
 We believe this is because the number of MinDanger is too small in the table SafetyLevel, so index cannot improve the speed of filter and join.

 ```sql
 create index index_MinDanger on Crime_Map.SafetyLevel (MinDanger)